RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab06.md

 cout << numbers.top() << endl;
 Please select a different expression - make up a simple one, but not too simple, so you know you understand the steps.
 Don't make it so complicated that you won't have time to complete it before lab ends (besides, you want to work on the optional challenges for awhile).
 Show the expression you are evaluating in a comment at the top.
 Compile and test it so you can show the TA how it works.

-Step 5: Show off your work and get credit for the lab
+## Step 5: Show off your work and get credit for the lab

 Get your TA's attention to inspect your work, and to record your lab completion.
 Don't leave early though ... see challenge problems below.

-Step 5a.
-ONLY IF YOU RAN OUT OF TIME TO HAVE THE TA INSPECT YOUR WORK

-In the unlikely event that you must complete this assignment at CSIL, then submit it with the turnin program - but do NOT turn it in if the TA already checked you off.
-The command is:

-turnin Lab06@cs24 usestack.cpp evalfull.cpp
+## Step 6: Submit words2.cpp

+Submit Lab06 at https://submit.cs.ucsb.edu/, or use the following command from a CS terminal:

+~submit/submit -p 735 evalfull.cxx usestack.cxx

-Evaluation and Grading
+## Evaluation and Grading

 Each student must accomplish the following to earn full credit for this lab:
 [50 points] usestack.cpp and evalfull.cpp are saved, with your name(s) in a comment at the top and other evidence of your work.
 Both of these files should compile and execute properly too.
-ONLY IF STEP 5a IS NECESSARY - usestack.cpp and evalfull.cpp have been turned in.
-Deadline for after-lab submission: Tonight at 11:59pm.

 To be eligible for late turn-in with credit, you MUST have attended your entire lab period.
 [-0 to -50 points, at the TA's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.

-Optional Extra Challenge
+## Optional Extra Challenge

 Improve class Stack (the one defined in intstack.h) so its functions will behave properly if called on an empty or full stack.
 Notice what pop does now, for example: it decrements next no matter how many times it is called on an empty stack, which essentially is a seg fault waiting to happen when top is called or even push in some cases.
 At least pop should check for an empty stack and decrement only when it is not.
 Also both top and push should throw exceptions when they are used improperly, and the class should provide a way to check for a full stack.
 First, create intstack.cpp for implementing the functions of class Stack.
 The reason is that your functions won't be "one-liners" anymore, and therefore they are inappropriate choices for inline functions.
 Cut all of the implementations from intstack.h (constructor and four member functions) and paste them into intstack.cpp, and make all other necessary syntax changes.
 When done, verify it still compiles and that it works correctly with usestack.cpp too.